cellcollective/ccapi/docs/source/user/quickstart.rst

 Getting Started
 ===============

 Eager to get started?
-This page gives a good introduction in how to get started with CCPy.
+This page gives a good introduction in how to get started with ccpaw.

 First, make sure that:

-* CCPy is installed
+* ccpaw is installed
-* CCPy is up-to-date
+* ccpaw is up-to-date

 Let’s get started with some simple examples.